-At any point during the resolution of Supply Attrition, a player who has played the card with the 'Quartermaster General' Event may declare the two blocks which benefit from this Card Event.
+NOTE: At any point during the resolution of Supply Attrition, a player who has played the card with the 'Quartermaster General' Event may declare the two blocks which benefit from this Card Event.

-9.2 SIEGE RESOLUTION
+10.2 SIEGE RESOLUTION

-For each Besieged City that has a Siege Marker with a Value of 1 or more, the Besieged Player determines Siege Attrition and Surrender by rolling a die, cross referencing against the Value of the Siege Marker and consulting the Siege Attrition and Surrender Table.
+For each Besieged City that has a Siege Marker with a Value of 1 or more, the Besieged Player first rolls for Siege Attrition and then rolls a die for Surrender.

-9.21 Siege Attrition
+10.21 Siege Attrition